88-2 District Court Traffic Division

 Some commonly used civil infractions can be found by Clicking Here.

 The 88th District Court does not take points "under advisement."
 At hearing (formal or informal), you are found responsible or not responsible.
 We have no authority to withhold points from your driving record.
 However, effective December 31, 2010, the Basic Driver Improvement Course program permits eligible drivers to take a driver improvement course, either online or in a classroom setting.
 For more information, click on the link to Secretary of State website here.

 An Informal Hearing consists of the Magistrate, the defendant and the police officer who issued the ticket.
 Attorneys are not allowed to participate in an informal hearing.
-On the date of the hearing, the defendant may elect to admit responsibility or admit responsibility with an explanation or request a full hearing.
-If a full hearing is requested, all parties are placed under oath, and testimony is taken by the Magistrate.
+On the date of the hearing, the defendant may elect to admit responsibility or admit responsibility with an explanation or continue with the full hearing.
+All parties are placed under oath, and testimony is taken by the Magistrate.
 The burden of proving the defendant responsible is on the police officer who is also called the Plaintiff.
 The Plaintiff must prove by a preponderance of the evidence, or it is more likely than not that the defendant is responsible for the alleged traffic violation.
 The defendant is also entitled to testify, including having witnesses testify on his behalf.
 At the conclusion of the hearing, the Magistrate will make a determination of responsible or not responsible.
 If either party is not satisfied with the outcome, the case may be appealed within seven days of the hearing to a Formal Hearing before a District Judge.
 If the decision is appealed by the Defendant, a bond must be posted in the amount of the fine.
 At the Formal Hearing, the defendant may be represented by an attorney, and the Prosecutor will represent the Plaintiff's case.

 Credit Card Payments